 Three boats are housed in the floating platform.
 They are made specifically for two people and not more than that because of the weight and the size.
 The seats are made in such a way that the two people will be facing each other.
 Additionally, the seats of the boats are as deep as the boats themselves.
 Approximately 180kg of sand pulls the boats far down the water.

-The fact that the floor is black and there are some surface reflections, it will be tough to detect that the pond is only a few meters deep.
+Due to the black floor and the surface reflections, it will be tough to detect that the pond is only a few meters deep.
 You’ll feel as if you are basking in the sea, especially when it rains and the wind is blowing.

 As a human being with changing moods, people expect to change the psychophysical balance within the boat.
 It means you should establish feelings of trust and interdependence without depending on your social context.
 It’s the physical and mental organization of your body that keeps the boat afloat.

 The art focuses on making people understand the body as a sum of shifting conditions that must be matched the right way to control situations.
-While being in the boat, the circumstances, emotions, and every other aspect of your life changes.
+While being in the boat, the circumstances, emotions, and other aspects of your life change.
 All this happens in adjustment to external pulls, impacts, and effects of your actions.
 Understanding every bit of your body is an excellent match of your life and of what rotates around you.

 Gelitin is an Austrian artist collective and comprised of four artists.
 They met first in 1978 when they all attended a summer camp.
 They have been playing and working together.
 In 1993 they began exhibiting internationally.